PopovEvgeniy/7zipsfxstudio/readme.txt

                                  7ZIP SFX STUDIO

-                                  Version 2.2.2
+                                  Version 2.2.2.1

                          This software made by Popov Evgeniy Alekseyevich

 System requirement

-Windows 2000 or higher for 32 bit system
+Windows 2000 or higher for 32-bit system
-Windows Vista or higher for 64 bit system
+Windows Vista or higher for 64-bit system

 Program description

-This program let you convert a 7-zip archive to self-extracting archive.
+This program let you convert a 7-zip archive to a self-extracting archive.

 License